jswijaya/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles or my personal configuration files.
-At this moment i only use ubuntu system as my development environment.
+This repository contains my personal dotfiles, which I use to configure and customize my development environment.
+At present, my setup is tailored for Ubuntu.